kbokarius/oiot/README.md

 ## Jobs

 Jobs utilize journaling and locking mechanisms where both mechanisms execute under the covers to ease consumption and use.
+Jobs currently support the get(), post(), put(), and delete() operations.
+Executing any of these operations through a job will result in the collection key being locked for the lifetime of the job.
+In order to finish a job it must be explicitly completed by calling the complete() method or explicitly rolled back by calling the roll-back() method.
+Jobs have a maximum lifetime determined by the _max_job_time_in_ms configuration setting and if that lifetime is exceeded at the time of an operation then the job will fail and automatically be rolled back.

+Once all operations are executed via a job instance then the complete() method should be called to indicate that the job is complete.
+If a job fails to complete for any reason then a FailedToComplete custom exception is thrown including exception_failing_completion and stacktrace_failing_completion fields that contain the exception and stacktrace that caused the job completion to fail.
+Completing a job removes the job, the job's journal, and all locks associated with the job.

+Explicit or automatic roll back of a job reverts the locked and modified objects back to their original value based on the job's journal.
+Any new objects added using the job will be deleted upon roll back, and any objects deleted using the job will be put back upon roll back.
+Rolling back a job also removes the job, the job's journal, and all locks associated with the job.

 All o.io operations executed within a job are automatically raised for status, and if an operation fails for any reason then the job is automatically rolled back and either RollbackCausedByException or FailedToRollBack is raised depending on whether the rollback was successful or failed.
 The RollbackCausedByException and FailedToRollBack custom exception classes include exception_causing_rollback and stacktrace_causing_rollback fields which contain the original exception and associated stacktrace that caused the automatic roll back.
 If the roll back method is called explicitly by the consumer and the roll back fails then those two fields will be empty.
 The FailedToRollBack custom exception class also includes exception_failing_rollback and stacktrace_failing_rollback fields containing the exception and associated stacktrace that caused the roll back itself to fail.
 If a roll back fails then the curator is expected to roll back the job and clean up.

-Once all operations are executed via a job instance then the complete() method should be called to indicate that the job is complete.
-Completing a job removes the job, the job's journal, and all locks associated with the job.
-If a job fails to complete for any reason then a FailedToComplete custom exception is thrown including exception_failing_completion and stacktrace_failing_completion fields that contain the exception and stacktrace that caused the job completion to fail.

 ## Curators